Veganism can be a tough journey to navigate generally. You add in being an athlete of any kind and the complexity definitely goes up.

 Foods such as meat, fish and poultry are rich sources of creatine but are excluded from a vegan diet.
 Therefore, it makes sense that research indicates that vegetarian and vegan diets reduce muscle creatine stores over time.
 Creatine’s performance-enhancing effects have been well studied, and it appears that supplementation can improve short-term high-intensity exercise performance, muscle hypertrophy, and maximal strength.

-Dosing creatine effectively requires the achievement of muscle creatine saturation, and regimens of 20 g per day for 3–7 days to load creatine followed by maintenance doses of 3–5 g per day are common.
+Dosing creatine effectively requires the achievement of muscle creatine saturation.
+Regimens of 20 g per day for 3–7 days to load creatine followed by maintenance doses of 3–5 g per day are common.
 However, a smaller dose of 3–5 g per day taken over a 4-week period will achieve creatine saturation over the long term similarly.

 Just note that creatine supplementation may cause some initial increase in scale weight due to extra water being drawn into the muscle.